Acellera/htmd/doc/source/tutorials/analysis/trypsin-benzamidine-binding.md

 model.plotTimescales(maxlag=15, units="ns")
 ```

 The slow timescale for binding is much shorter than folding (ligand diffusion happens on the ns-100ns scale, not µs).
-Read the lag off the ITS plot - usually around 5 ns for this system.
+Read the lag off the ITS plot, usually around 5 ns for this system.

 ```{code-cell} python
 model.markovModel(5, 5, units="ns")